Ryankapa/chrome-extension-downloader/README.md

 - Check the URL format from Chrome Web Store

 **SSL Certificate Errors:**
-- The script automatically handles SSL verification issues
+- SSL verification is automatically disabled for better compatibility
-- If problems persist, check your network/firewall settings
+- The script works in corporate environments with SSL restrictions

 ## 📝 License